ramyams08/MyFirstSerenity/README.md

 # MyFirstSerenity

-A sample projectto demonstrate usage of serenity BDD framework.
+A sample project to demonstrate usage of serenity BDD framework.